DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 - Caster
    - Description: Casters can be mages of fantasy or techno-wizards of a much more mundane world.
 Their intellect drives them to skills the rest of us can barely comprehend.
    - Primary Skill: Knowledge
-   - Suggested Suit: Spades ♠️ / Technology ⚡️
+   - Suggested Suit: Spades ♠️ / Conjuring ⚡️

 ## Choose your Primary Suit